databrickslabs/ucx/README.md

 - Compare the schema of the source and target tables.
 - Compare the row counts of the source and target tables.
 - Compare the content of individual row between source and target tables to identify any discrepancies.
-Once completed, the output will be stored in `$inventory_database.recon_result` Delta table.
+Once completed, the output will be stored in `$inventory_database.reconciliation_results` view.

 ### Other considerations
 - You may need to run the workflow multiple times to ensure all the tables are migrated successfully in phases.